 In 1906, the city converted the fountain to a Fontaine lumineuse, i.e. one where the plumes light up in various colours during the night; the authorities replaced the existing lamp technology with energy-efficient LED spotlights in 2013.

-Given Vienna’s climate, the fountain only operates during the warmer seasons: between March 22nd (World Water Day) and sometime around the end of October.
-The lights switch on between 8pm and midnight, occasionally changing to a different colour pattern in honour of some event or institution.
+Given Vienna’s climate, the fountain only operates during the warmer seasons: typically between March 22nd (World Water Day) and sometime around the end of October.
+The lights usually switch on between 8pm and midnight, occasionally changing to a different colour pattern in honour of some event or institution.

 How to get to the fountain